 To be eligible for this ranking, institutions must fulfil our Eligibility Criteria.

-2) Also, a new entrant should be in the global top 30% by academic reputation.
+|A new entrant should be in the global Top 20% in Academic Reputation.*1

-4) Paper threshold.
 For the QS World University Rankings, an institution should have at least 100 papers indexed by Scopus and published over a 5-year window.
 Only papers of relevant paper types and after affiliation cap is applied are considered.

 If an institution is of small size (fewer than 5,000 students), then we look at the performance in Academic Reputation, Employer Reputation and Citations per Faculty.
 More specifically, we need at least one of the following scenarios to be met for inclusion in the last few editions: